EpiSci/Modulabs_log/tutorials/How_to_make_your_first_PR.md

 Now we have the commits ready to be synchronized with other repository.
 target repository URL could be your own git server, or public/private github repository, or could be other URL that serves git.
 For this example, If you haven't sign up for Github yet, please do, then create an emtpy repository **without** the README.md file.
 I just have created mine and named it 'myrepo'.
-Any name would be fine, we'll push our local changes to this **remote repository**.
+Any name would be fine, we'll just push our local changes to this **remote repository**.

 ```bash